aappddeevv/scalajs-reaction/README.md

 [![Scala.js](https://www.scala-js.org/assets/badges/scalajs-0.6.28.svg)](https://www.scala-js.org) (react v16.8+, react-native v0.59+, scala 2.13)

+Note: scalajs-reaction does not have updated documentation due to a scala 2.13 dependency that is preventing the microsite from building correctly.
+Read the docs in the docs folder directly.

 # scalajs-reaction

 A react library for scala written in the spirit of ReasonReact, a react library